Environmental racism in the United States

-Environmental racism is a form of institutional racism, in which people of colour experience environmental harms, such as pollution and the effects of natural disasters, at a disproportionately high rate.
-Some scholars have coined environmental racism as the "New Jim Crow".
-Like Jim Crow laws, environmental racism systematically disenfranchises black people.
-It causes devastating impacts on the physical and mental health of African Americans, and creates disparities in many different spheres of life, such as transportation, housing, infrastructure, health, and economic opportunity.
-Epidemiologists Joel Kaufman and Anjum Hajat argue that, "discriminatory policies and practices that constitute environmental racism have disproportionately burdened communities of color, specifically African-Americans, Native Americans, Asian Americans and Pacific Islanders, and Hispanic populations."
+Environmental racism is a form of institutional racism, in which people of colour bear a disproportionate burden of environmental harms, such as pollution from hazardous waste disposal and the effects of natural disasters.
+Environmental racism exposes Native Americans, African Americans, Asian Americans, Pacific Islanders, and Hispanic populations to physical health hazards and may negatively impact mental health.
+It creates disparities in many different spheres of life, such as transportation, housing, and economic opportunity.

 Communities of color are more likely to be located next to pollution sources, such as landfills, power plants, and incinerators.
 There is evidence that exposure to pollution can result in a higher prevalence of disease.
 Additionally, low-income communities of color are more likely to have polluted water.
 An analysis of EPA data found that unequal access to safe drinking water is strongly correlated with race.
 The most polluted communities tend to be those with high poverty, inadequate infrastructure, substandard schools, chronic unemployment, and poor healthcare systems.
 Empirical evidence suggests environmental hazards negatively affect nearby property values, employment opportunities, and economic activities.
 In addition, environmental hazards can cause psychological stress.

 Natural disasters also tend to have unequal impacts on communities of color.
 The extent of poverty within a region can often have a much stronger effect on the scale of a natural disaster's impact than the severity of the disaster itself.
 Affluent, white communities tend to be located on higher ground, so they are less vulnerable to floods than communities of color.
 Moreover, disaster prevention and recovery plans are often biased against minorities in low-income areas.